Mario54/smooch-parse-cloud/README.md

 Smooch itself doesn't offer a way to authenticate users.
 Therefore you need your own backend in order to have user authentication (i.e. login).

-Parse offers a backend as a service for mobile, desktop, and embedded devices.
-With it you don't need to worry about creating and maintaining your own backend.
+[Parse](https://parse.com) is a good solution to this problem since it provides simple user management (authorization, authentication, sessions, etc.) as well as database services for mobile, desktop, and embedded devices.
+By using Parse, you don't need to worry about creating and maintaining your own backend.
 It's perfect for quickly implementing your cool idea or if you don't need a complex backend.

-In addition to user management (authorization, authentication, sessions, etc.) and database services, Parse offers the Cloud Code platform, a way to run arbitrary code to augment your Parse application.
-This module is for the Cloud Code service.
+Parse also offers Cloud Code, a platform to run arbitrary code to augment your Parse application which the module in this repository is built for.

-To get started, you need a [Parse](https://parse.com) and [Smooch](https://smooch.io) account.
+To get started, you will need a [Parse](https://parse.com) and [Smooch](https://smooch.io) account.

 Below is a guide for how to use the Smooch Cloud Code module
 - [Adding the Smooch module to your Cloud Code application](#adding-the-smooch-cloud-code-module)